 Jim Bianco

-Asks if 2026 presents risks or opportunities, given foreign policy developments.
+Asks if 2026 presents risks or opportunities given recent foreign policy developments.

 speaker3